Oscar-Espinoza/YW-Comedian-Conference/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- First of all, I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for creating the design this project was made on, you can see it in this link [Original design][https://www.behance.net/gallery/29845175/CC-Global-Summit-2015]

-I would like to thank Microverse for encourage me to do this project.
+- And I would like to thank Microverse for encourage me to do this project.